Squeezing by Critical Speeding-up: Applications in Quantum Metrology: Adiabatic Critical Speeding-up

 Once we know the critical state at $g=0.\overline{9}\omega$, we can find the corresponding $g$ which will lead to an equally squeezed state but rotated by $\pi/2$.
 Unfortunately, we do not have an analytical form of the wavefunction as in the case of the quantum Rabi model, and we have to numerically find the conditions.
 We do this by finding the ground state as a function of $N$ and $g/\omega$, rotating it by $\pi/2$ around the $z$ axis, calculating the overlap (fidelity) with the critical ground state, and finding its maximum.
 The results of the numerical simulations (exact diagonalization) are presented in figure~\ref{fig:fig7}.

 First, we see that by increasing $N$ the fidelity defined as

 where $|\mathrm{GS}(g_\xi)\rangle$ and $|\mathrm{GS}(g_\zeta)\rangle$ are the ground states with the same amount of squeezing but rotated by $\pi/2$ on the generalized Bloch sphere, saturates around $\mathcal {F}\approx 1-10^{-3}$.
-Although, we perform calculations for maximally $N=2^{14}=16384$, it seems very unlikely that the fidelity will approach 1 once we further increase $N$.
+Although, we perform calculations for maximally $N=2^{14}$, it seems very unlikely that the fidelity will approach 1 once we further increase $N$.
 Second, similarly as for the quantum Rabi model, creating squeezing among larger number of particles requires higher interactions strengths [see figure~\ref{fig:fig7}(b)].
 Note that by eliminating $N$ from the Lipkin-Meshkov-Glick model---i.e., making the model extensive---the interactions strength actually decreases.
-The numerical fit reveals
+The numerical fit reveals that in order to prepare a rotated ground state one has to satisfy

 The former together will the inability of creating a perfectly squeezed state is a confirmation of invalidity of the Holstein-Primakoff approximation close to the critical point.
 However, plugging the condition from equation~\eqref{eq:LMG_su_cond2} to equation~\eqref{eq:LMG_su_cond} yields